-The academic calendar is published for each calendar year.
-The University Calendar is posted on the website, in the catalog, and on the Moodle platform.
+The UoNA University (academic-year) calendar is posted on the website and in the catalog.

 Academic Year

 The University operates on a term-based schedule with four terms per calendar year (Winter, Spring, Summer, and Fall).
 Start dates for each term are published on the University Calendar.
 UoNA offers continuous enrollment, whereby a student may begin a program of study in any academic term.